 π‘οΈ Coalesce Option in Entity Framework ExtensionsIgnore NULL values during updates

-Itβs equivalent to using ISNULL(StagingTable.ColumnName, DestinationTable.ColumnName)
+Itβs equivalent to using ISNULL(StagingTable.ColumnName, DestinationTable.ColumnName) in SQL Server.

 // @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.BulkMerge(customers, options => { // ON UPDATE: change "Name" and "Email" only if the source value is not null options.CoalesceOnMergeUpdateExpression = x => new { x.Name, x.Email }; });